Cryptex-github/ril-py/docs/ril.rst

         A simple nearest neighbor algorithm.
 Although the fastest, this gives the lowest quality resizings.

-        When upscaling this is good if you want a “pixelated” effect with no aliasing.
+        When upscaling this is good if you want a "pixelated" effect with no aliasing.

     .. attribute:: Box

         A box filter algorithm.
-Equivalent to the [Nearest] filter if you are upscaling.
+Equivalent to the :attr:`Nearest` filter if you are upscaling.

     .. attribute:: Bilinear